 Once you’ve cleaned the inside of your windshield, feel free to turn to Wolfchase Honda for more car care tips!
 To learn how to check your transmission fluid or oil level, contact our service department in Bartlett today.
 We can provide guidance and answer common questions, like “What is antifreeze?”
 And, we offer a rotating assortment of service specials so you can save on service!

 Motor oil is important to the function of a Honda vehicle, and you should always make sure there’s just the right amount.
 Keeping your oil at the proper level helps protect all of your engine’s internal moving parts, whether you’re sticking to the streets of Arlington or heading far from Cordova.
 Schedule Oil Change Learn…

 Getting the dirt off the outside of your window can be as simple as driving through a car wash, but what do you do to get the inside clean?
-Cleaning the inside of your car windows is pretty simple.
-First, you’ll just need to acquire a microfiber towel, glass cleaner, and rubbing alcohol.
-Then follow…
+When it comes to cleaning inside, the windshield and windows are pretty simple to do.
+First, you’ll just need to acquire a microfiber towel, glass cleaner,…

 Part of owning and caring for a car is knowing how to check that everything is running properly, from oil to tires to transmission.
 Understanding how to check your transmission fluid can help prevent an unexpected visit to the Honda service center and keep you behind the wheel of a safer car around Arlington.
 Schedule Service…